mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 Send keepalive pings to backend servers.
 This feature was introduced in MaxScale 2.2.0.
 The default value is 300 seconds starting with 2.3.2 and for older versions the feature was disabled by default.

+The keepalive is specified as documented [here](../Getting-Started/Configuration-Guide.md#durations).
+If no explicit unit is provided, the value is interpreted as seconds in MaxScale 2.4.
+In subsequent versions a value without a unit may be rejected.
+Note that since the granularity of the keepalive is seconds, a keepalive specified in milliseconds will be rejected, even if the duration is longer than a second.

 The parameter value is the interval in seconds between each keepalive ping.
 A keepalive ping will be sent to a backend server if the connection is idle and it